9 Signs You Should Upgrade Your Restaurant HVAC System

-COVID-19 has underscored the importance of having good air quality in restaurants, and many have upgraded their restaurant HVAC systems in the wake of the pandemic.
+The pandemic underscored the importance of having good air quality in restaurants, and many have recently upgraded their restaurant HVAC systems.

 A restaurant HVAC system is a commercial heating, ventilation, and air conditioning system used in restaurants.
 While people sometimes use “HVAC” and “AC” interchangeably, “AC” just refers to cooling of the air.